Callymags/MS2-Arrow-Dash/README.md

 * The following thread helped me start the game sequence once the user clicked on the screen for the first time.
 [View here.]( https://stackoverflow.com/questions/9336700/target-only-the-first-click-in-jquery)

+* The following thread allowed me to push the footer down to the bottom of the screen on all devices besides the iPad & iPad Pro.
+[View here]( https://stackoverflow.com/questions/643879/css-to-make-html-page-footer-stay-at-bottom-of-the-page-with-a-minimum-height-b)